Party Roles and Composition in DnD 5e

 Support

 Support characters help teammates in battle in various ways.
-Can involve healing spells, buffs, or other ways of making teammates more effective.
+This can involve healing spells, buffs, or other ways of making teammates more effective.

 Is a Support Character Fun?

-Support can sound like a boring role, but DnD 5e anticipated that by making every support character good at something besides support.
-Clerics have excellent healing, but are also tanky and do great damage.
+Support can sound boring, but DnD 5e anticipated that by making every support character good at something besides support.
+Clerics have excellent healing but are also tanky and do great damage.
 Druids have good healing but are also amazing with control spells.
 Bards are great buffers and healers but also serve as jacks of all trades who can fill in for any role in a party.
-Playing a character dedicated to support and nothing else might be boring, but it's easy to make a support character who can also do other stuff well.
+Playing a character dedicated to support and nothing else might be boring, but it’s easy to make a support character who can also do other stuff well.

 Good Support Classes